How it works

 • Explicit assumptions instead of implicit ones

-Most users realize here that their “problem statement” is already doing political work — not analytical work.
+Most users realise their “problem statement” is doing political work — not analytical work.

 1